JohnPeng47/cowboy/README.txt

 Find the main source file under test
 """
 Actually worked pretty well.
 And can use existing test -> src mappings to bootstrap the LLM
+2. Update test when src changes (using the test -> src mapping)
+3. Add codesearch as a tool call to test generation to provide context outside of the source file